DataSup-Engineer/SQL-Data-Warehouse/README.md

 **SQL DATA WAREHOUSE & ANALYTICS PROJECT**

-Building a comprehensive data warehouse, ETL processes, data modeling and analytical solution to derive insights from the data using MySQL
+Building a comprehensive data warehouse, ETL processes, data modeling and analytical solution to derive insights from the data using MySQL.

 **Project Overview**
 1. Data Architecture: The Data Warehouse is designed using Medallion Architecture.